Home Decluttering Hacks for Messy People

 a hand putting socks into a plastic shopping bag in a closet

 Hack #5.
-Break down the things you hate to do.
+Break down the things you hate to do

 I hate to clean, and I am pretty sure that you might just have the same feelings on the matter.
+And for me, if it is something I don’t enjoy doing, I usually avoid it.
+All.
+The.
+Time.

 I have found that I am more likely to do things by breaking big projects down into small and simple steps.
 And that is exactly how I approach cleaning.